Capillary/ecom-api-document/source/includes/_customer.md

 username | string | Registered login username of the customer operatorid | string | Unique GUID of the back-end operator or current CP user id.
-The generated access token will be associated to both the user and operator password | string | Password of the operator account locationid | int | Location id associated to the user
+The generated access token will be associated to both the user and operator password | string | Password of the operator account locationid | int | Location id associated to the operator

 <aside class=notice>All parameters and headers marked by * are mandatory.</aside>